Ukraine-Russia crisis: What to know as tensions hit new high

 The Russian Foreign Ministry handed over its formal reply to the U.S. and NATO security proposals and later published it on its website.

-The document again denies Western claims that Russia has an intention to invade Ukraine, but repeats that NATO’s expansion to Ukraine and other ex-Soviet nations represents a “red line” for Russia.
+The document again denies Western claims that Russia has an intention to invade Ukraine, but repeats that NATO’s expansion to Ukraine and other ex-Soviet nations would be a “red line” for Russia.

-It says the U.S. and its allies have stonewalled Russia’s demands to keep Ukraine and other ex-Soviet nations out of NATO, halt weapons deployments there and roll back alliance forces from Eastern Europe.
-The paper reaffirmed that Moscow would continue pressing those demands and could take unspecified “military-technical measures” if the West continues to ignore them.
+It says Moscow will continue pressing its demands for no further NATO expansion and for the alliance to roll back its forces from Eastern Europe, and could take unspecified “military-technical measures” if the West continues to ignore them.

 HOW ARE UKRAINIANS REACTING?